TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 ### Maximum norm

-Maximum norm of a vector equals modulus of the vector largest element.
+Maximum norm of a vector equals the modulus of the vector largest element.
 Therefore, `fetch` must return the absolute value of the vector elements and `reduction` wil return maximum of given values.
 Look at the following example.

 \includelineno MaximumNormExample.cpp